SeveralSnipe/GoogleSolutionChallenge2023/README.md

 ## Running the app:

 First, the backend needs to be setup.
 After that, make sure you have flutter installed in the computer.
+Clone this github repository.
 Then, open up android emulator and either a) run a virtual device or b) connect your phone to the computer.
 Then, just run the app through your preferred IDE or via the command line.

 ## Permissions: